"Sweet... something of... someplace!"

 Holy [object], Batman!
 (The "Batman" itself is optional.)

-- Got a Shout-Out in Batman Forever: Robin exclaims "Holy rusted metal, Batman!"
-Said hero is baffled until Robin points at a rusty grate.
-"You know, because it has holes..."
+- Got a Shout-Out in Batman Forever: Robin exclaims "Hole-y rusted metal, Batman!"
+Said hero is baffled until Robin points at the surface of the artificial island they've found themselves on.
+"The ground, it's all metal, and it's full of holes, y'know?"

 - Various Star Trek doctors with: